Proposal (business): Informally solicited proposal

 Internal proposals are ideas or projects that are presented to whoever holds the position of top management in a company.
 These types of proposals can be written by a particular individual, group, department, or division of a particular company.
 One example of this is when the manager of a product line writes a proposal suggesting that the company should robotize the production process.
 Some advantages to this includes easier communication, knowing the client's needs and making fast decisions.
 Some advantages to this may include competition from other companies and the loss of management champions.

 Unsolicited proposal

-Unsolicited proposals are marketing brochures.
-They are always generic, with no direct connection between customer needs or specified requirements.
-Vendors use them to introduce a product or service to a prospective customer.
+Unsolicited proposals are generic marketing brochures used to introduce a product or service to a prospective customer.
 They are often used as "leave-behinds" at the end of initial meetings with or customers or "give-aways" at trade shows or other public meetings.
 They are not designed to close a sale, just introduce the possibility of a sale.